 Admission to Degree Program

 The degree program in the department carries special enrollment limitations.
-Please see the Marriott School of Management Advisement Center for specific details.
+Please see the BYU Marriott Undergraduate Advisement Center for specific details.

 Information systems involves two broad areas: (1) the acquisition, deployment, and management of an organization's information systems resources and services and (2) the development of computer-based systems and technology infrastructures for use in organization processes.
 Information systems professionals provide services ranging from the managerial to the highly technical.
 Information systems and technology skills are critical to the success of virtually all modern organizations, including small business, corporations, government, and educational institutions.